Product Liability Lawsuits for Drug Errors

 Dangerous Drugs or Mistakes in Prescribing

 Individuals with a medical condition or who are sick expect professional treatment and medicines to improve their condition.
 However, if the wrong medication or dosage is prescribed or a problem exists with the formulation of the drug, it can worsen that person’s condition.
 It can also cost a valuable delay in treatment.
-In some cases, a dangerous drug can result in a death.
+In some cases, a dangerous drug can result in death.
 Drugs that have a high risk of injuries or deaths are usually withdrawn from the market by the manufacturer or the Food and Drug Administration (FDA), but this can take a long time.
 In the meantime, many people suffer adverse or life-threatening reactions.
-When this happens, the injured person or someone who lost a family member may file a products liability lawsuit to recover fair compensation for their personal injury or a wrongful death.
+When this happens, the injured person or someone who lost a family member may file a products liability lawsuit to recover fair compensation for their personal injury or wrongful death.

 Investigations and Open Lawsuits

 These drugs currently have lawsuits filed against them:

 - Abilify: The makers of Abilify, Bristol-Myers-Squibb and Otsuka Pharmaceutical Company, currently have more than 400 pending lawsuits.
 The lawsuits contend that the drug causes compulsive behavior such as compulsive spending, gambling, binge eating, and others.